 Take a quick look at the contents on the left of the report to see what is currently provided.
 Click on any item in the contents panel to go to that section.
 The report is interactive.
 You can filter and sort the graphs.
 This is more detailed than Salesforce Optimizer and is focused on the configuration of your Org and how well documented it is.

-The analysis in the Org Model and the Org Analytics report has been designed to help support and focus the clean-up and documentation.
+The analysis in the Org Model and the Org Analytics report has been designed to help you focus your efforts on clean-up and documentation.
 It reduces the detective and analysis work for you.

 Navigating the Org Model tree structure